 Timetable: DSS&A Railroad - Main Line Central - East Yard (Marquette) to Ewen

 This line from East Yard in Marquette to Ewen, known as the Sixth Subdivision (later the 2nd Subdivision), was built under Iron Mountain railroad ownership around 1857.
-It was purchased by the Bay de Noquet & Marquette railroad in 1858 and then to the Marquette Houghton & Ontonagon in 1871-1872.
+It was purchased by the Bay de Noquet & Marquette railroad in 1858 and then sold to the Marquette Houghton & Ontonagon in 1871-1872.
 The railroad purchased the parallel Marquette & Western railroad in 1884.
-All of these lines became the Duluth, South Shore & Atlantic railway in 1890.
+All of these lines became the Duluth, South Shore & Atlantic railway after 1890.

 This line was reorganized into the Soo Line railroad in 1961, the Wisconsin Central in 1987, and the CN in the 2000's.